Legal FAQs

 Generally, private businesses can set their own mask policies for customers and employees provided they do not discriminate against a protected class of people.

-Section 81B.002 of the Texas Health & Safety Code prevents state and local government entities from issuing mask mandates.
-These restrictions were in Senate Bill 29, which added Chapter 81B to the Texas Health & Safety Code.
-The new law became effective September 1st.
+Section 81C.002 of the Texas Health & Safety Code prevents state and local government entities from issuing mask mandates.
+These restrictions were passed by Senate Bill 29 in 2023, which added Chapter 81B to the Health & Safety Code.
+The chapter was renumbered as Chapter 81C in 2025.

-However, this law does not apply to private entities.
+This law does not apply to private entities.
 Businesses can set their own rules and policies — like a "no shirt, no shoes, no service" rules you may see in a store.
-The policies cannot discriminate against a protected class of people (e.g., on the basis of race, color, religion, national origin, or disability).
+These policies cannot discriminate against a protected class of people (e.g., on the basis of race, color, religion, national origin, or disability).

 People with certain disabilities may be entitled to reasonable accommodations to face mask policies under the Americans with Disabilities Act (ADA) and other disability laws.